1925 – 1996

 He was a member of MAFA, becoming president from 1969-1976.
 He was also a fellow of the Chartered Society of Designers.
 He took part in more than 100 group shows and 30 solo exhibitions such as Tib Lane Gallery, Manchester, from 1963.
 The Salford based Lancashire Mining Museum held a memorial show along with Manchester Art House in 1996.

 Yet Hampson was not painting “commercial” pictures in any modern sense of the word, nor was he in the first rank of technicians.
 So what explains his importance?

 Throughout his career, Hampson was drawn to painting the people he met on the streets of these northern towns.
 From his childhood bedroom window, shared with his two older brothers, Hampson could see the nearby collieries and the imposing bulk of Caleb Wright’s No. 6 Mill on Shuttle Street.
 He remembered Johnson Street as “…an exciting place to live in those days for the road was always busy with horse-drawn carts rattling to and from the goods yard.”

-Roger Hampson was an important painter and printmaker of the post WW2 period.
-Hampson was motivated to paint a landscape and way of life that he knew was fast disappearing.
+This is the essence of Hampson’s impact – he was motivated to paint a landscape and way of life that he knew was fast disappearing.
 His paintings capture the bleakness of the northern landscape as well as the warmth and humour of its people.